indie Semiconductor Inc. (INDI) Just Got Our Attention

-indie Semiconductor Inc. (NASDAQ:INDI) went down by -8.35% from its latest closing price compared to the recent 1-year high of $16.33.
-The company’s stock price has collected -8.87% of loss in the last five trading sessions.
-Press Release reported on 12/23/21 that AdTheorent to Trade Today on NASDAQ Under Ticker “ADTH”
+indie Semiconductor Inc. (NASDAQ:INDI) went down by -9.80% from its latest closing price compared to the recent 1-year high of $16.33.
+The company’s stock price has collected -15.47% of loss in the last five trading sessions.
+Press Release reported 13 hours ago that indie Semiconductor Establishes Sales and Technical Support Center of Excellence in Japan

 Is It Worth Investing in indie Semiconductor Inc. (NASDAQ :INDI) Right Now?

-The average price from analysts is $18.50, which is $8.84 above the current price.
-INDI currently public float of 51.19M and currently shorts hold a 11.97% ratio of that float.
-Today, the average trading volume of INDI was 1.44M shares.
+INDI currently public float of 17.14M and currently shorts hold a 35.75% ratio of that float.
+Today, the average trading volume of INDI was 1.47M shares.

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.